-- Bake in a preheated oven at 425°F for about 50 minutes, flipping half way through.
+- Bake in a preheated oven at 425°F for about 40 to 50 minutes, flipping half way through.
 Turn on convection if available.
 If your wings are larger, increase the bake time until internal temperature reaches 165°F and the skin is golden brown and crispy.
 Optional: For the last 2 minutes, increase heat to broil for extra crispness; watch carefully as they can quickly burn.

 - Toss with your favorite wings sauce and serve immediately.
 Enjoy!

 - Baking powder: Baking powder is an alkaline which raises the pH of the chicken wings, thus giving the wings a golden brown color.
 Use aluminum free baking powder.